hannahbellesheart/blackbox.ai.security.analysis/new-installer250928/readme.md

 # Here is the readme...notice no support links, no github repos....

+You will Also see blackboxai's company name as "codesign"

 Again with this installer they force you to install their agent which shows many examples of where the agent disable and evades Antivirus software and "Safer" policies...

 ```markdown